-As part of the monitoring activity carried out pursuant to Article 7(4), Tthe customs authorities at least every 3 years shall perform and on-site visit in-depth monitoring of the Trust and Check trader's activities and internal records with a view to verify in particular to in paragraph 3, points (b) and (e).
+As part of the monitoring activity carried out pursuant to Article 7(4), Tthe customs authorities at least every 3 years shall perform and on-site visit-in-depth monitoring of the Trust and Check trader's activities and internal records with a view to verify in particular the practical application of the procedures in place to comply with the criteria referred to in paragraph 3, points (b) and (e).
 The Trust and Check trader shall inform the customs authorities of any changes in its corporate structure, ownership, solvency situation, trading models or any other significant changes in its situation and activities.
 The customs authorities shall re-assess the status of the Trust and Check trader if any of these changes have a significant impact on the Trust and Check status.
 The customs authorities may suspend this authorisation until a decision on the reassessment is taken.